Proper Paint Prep and Cleanup Tips

 When painting the exterior of your home, the outside surface will determine what kind of paint and primer to use.
 It is recommended that you use latex paints, which have higher durability on exterior surfaces than oil-based paints.
 Latex paint provides better fade resistance, flexibility, chalk resistance and adhesion.
 If your home is older, it may already have many layers of oil-based paint on its surface.
 If this is the case, use oil-based paint as your base coat, and then apply exterior latex paint over it.

-When painting aluminum or vinyl siding, use an exterior latex primer and paint such as True Value WeatherAll® Exterior Aluminum/Vinyl Siding paint.
-If you will be painting masonry, such as brick, concrete or stucco, prime and paint with True Value WeatherAll® Exterior Masonry and Stucco primer and paint.
-If you have wood siding on your home, use a latex primer and paint such as True Value WeatherAll® in your desired sheen.
+When painting aluminum or vinyl siding, use an exterior latex primer such as True Value WeatherAll® Ultra Premium primer/sealer and paint such as True Value WeatherAll® Ultra Premium aluminum/vinyl siding paint.
+If you will be painting masonry, such as brick, concrete or stucco, paint with True Value WeatherAll® Ultra Premium masonry/stucco paint.
+If you have wood siding on your home, use True Value WeatherAll® Ultra Premium latex paint in your desired sheen.

 Flat and satin sheens are good for exterior siding because they have little reflection.
 Semi-gloss sheens are easier to clean resist mildew and chalking and are typically used for shutters and trim.
 Vinyl or aluminum siding that is slightly dented or worn looks best when repainted with a flat sheen because it helps to camouflage imperfections.
 A satin finish is a better choice when the siding is in good condition.